 - Pine – $2.75 to $3.75 per square foot

-On top of the main materials, you are going to need other materials for your shiplap siding installation.
+On top of the main materials, you will need other materials for your shiplap siding installation.
 These materials are as follows:

 - Exterior stain/s